HMS Colossus (1882)

 The fourth HMS Colossus was a Colossus class second-class British battleship, launched in 1882 and commissioned in 1886.
-She had a displacement of 9,520 tons, and an armament of 4 × 12-inch breechloaders, 5 × 6-inch guns and had a respectable speed of 15.5 knots.
+She had a displacement of 9,520 tons, and an armament of 4 × 12-inch breech-loaders, 5 × 6-inch guns and had a respectable speed of 15.5 knots.

 She was one of the first, if not the first, modern battleship.
-She had several features which would be standard for all gun warships up to the Second World War including all steel construction, a main battery of breech loading major caliber guns (ie. 10 inches or greater) mounted in turrets and was propelled only by steam engines instead of a combination of steam and sails - as was common in the mid-19th century.
+She had several features which would be standard for all gun warships up to the Second World War including all steel construction, a main battery of breech loading major calibre guns (i.e..
+10 inches or greater) mounted in turrets and was propelled only by steam engines instead of a combination of steam and sails - as was common in the mid-19th century.

 Design

 The design for the Colossus class was based on the earlier of turret ships, but with numerous improvements.
 They were larger, slightly faster, and had improved handling characteristics and significantly more powerful armament.
 Instead of older muzzle-loading guns, Colossus reintroduced breech-loading guns to Royal Navy service, along with a secondary battery, a feature not included in older ironclads.
 The new ship also incorporated compound armour instead of the traditional wrought iron armour used in earlier vessels.
 In addition, the ship's hull was constructed with steel, not iron.